Multi-variate correlation and mixtures of product measures: Introduction

 Beyond monotonicity, our specific interest in TC and DTC stems from previous structural results about those quantities.
 The TC of a joint distribution $\mu$ is equal to the Kullback--Leibler divergence between $\mu$ and the product of its marginals (see equation~\eqref{eq:TC-and-D} below).
 In this guise, it appears in Csisz\'ar's paper~\cite{Csi84} on generalizing Sanov's theorem and conditional limit theorems, and is implicitly at work in Marton's concentration inequality for product measures (see Section~\ref{sec:TC-and-prod} below).

 DTC has received less theoretical attention than TC.
 However, in the recent paper~\cite{Aus--WP} it plays a crucial role in a new decomposition theorem for measures on product spaces, of a similar flavour to Theorem A but with a different conclusion.

 In~\cite{Aus--WP}, a measure on a product space is decomposed into a mixture whose terms mostly satisfy a kind of concentration inequality called a T-inequality.
-Following the terminology in~\cite{Aus--WP}, a measure $\mu \in \Pr(\prod_i K_i)$ satisfies T$(a,r)$ for some parameters $a,r > 0$ if the inequality
+Following the terminology in~\cite{Aus--WP}, a measure $\mu \in \Pr(\prod_i K_i)$ satisfies T$(a,r)$ for some parameters $a,r > 0$ if we have

-holds whenever $f:\prod_i K_i \to \bbR$ is $1$-Lipschitz for the metric $d_n$.
-(Actually, in~\cite{Aus--WP} the inequality T$(a,r)$ is defined as a transportation-entropy inequality, which is then proven equivalent to~\eqref{eq:T-ineq} via a version of the Bobkov--G\"otze equivalence: see~\cite[Subsection 5.3]{Aus--WP}.)
+whenever $f:\prod_i K_i \to \bbR$ is $1$-Lipschitz for the metric $d_n$.
+(To be precise, the notation T$(a,r)$ is used in~\cite{Aus--WP} for a certain transportation-entropy inequality, which is then proven equivalent to~\eqref{eq:T-ineq} via a version of the Bobkov--G\"otze equivalence: see~\cite[Subsection 5.3]{Aus--WP}.)

-The main result in~\cite{Aus--WP} is formulated for TC (see~\cite[Theorem B]{Aus--WP}) in order to meet the needs of an application to ergodic theory, but that version is derived from the analogous result for DTC~\cite[Theorem 7.1]{Aus--WP}.
+The decomposition result in~\cite{Aus--WP} is initially formulated for TC (see~\cite[Theorem B]{Aus--WP}) in order to meet the needs of an application to ergodic theory.
+But that version is derived from the analogous result for DTC~\cite[Theorem 7.1]{Aus--WP}.
 Here are those results: